sjbrown/misc_work/genesis/rules.md

 If a card indicates a certain role (Beats, Melody, or Front), only a player with that role can buy the card.

-If the player buys a DIE card, they immediately take that die from the supply and put the card into the discard pile.
+If the player buys a Die Card, they immediately take that die from the supply.
+If this removes the *last* of that kind of die from the supply, the Die Card is put back in the box, otherwise, it is put into the discard pile.

 A player must show the other players what card they gain as they take it, but afterward, can choose whether to let the other players see the cards they've